Gluing of $n$-cluster tilting subcategories for representation-directed algebras: Part III: Fractures

 \begin{lemma} Let $(T^L, T^R)$ be a fracturing of $\La$.
 Then \begin{itemize} \item[(a)] The following are equivalent \begin{itemize} \item[(a1)] $\cP^L=\cP$, \item[(a2)] $T^L$ is projective, \item[(a3)] $T^L \cong \bigoplus\limits_{[P] \in \Ind{\sABP}}P$. \end{itemize} \item[(b)] The following are equivalent \begin{itemize} \item[(b1)] $\cI^R=\cI$, \item[(b2)] $T^R$ is injective, \item[(b3)] $T^R \cong \bigoplus\limits_{[I] \in \Ind{\sIAB}}I$. \end{itemize} \end{itemize} \end{lemma}

 \begin{proof} We only prove (a); (b) is similar.
 First we show (a1) implies (a2).
 If $\cP^L=\cP$ then every module in $\cP^L$ is projective.
 In particular, $T^L$ is projective.
 To see that (a2) implies (a3), first notice that if $T^L=\bigoplus\limits_{[Q] \in \Ind{\sMABP}}T^{(Q)}$ is projective then $T^{(Q)}$ is projective for every maximal left abutment $Q$ of $\La$.
 By Example \ref{ex:projfracture} this implies that every indecomposable submodule of $Q$ is isomorphic to a summand of $T^{(Q)}$.
-Since an abutment is either maximal or isomorphic to a submodule of a maximal abutment, it follows that a representative of each isomorphism class of each abutment $P$ of $\La$ appears exactly once as a direct summands of $T^L$.
-Finally, (a3) implies (a1) is immediate by definition. \end{proof}
+Since an abutment is either maximal or isomorphic to a submodule of a maximal abutment, it follows that a representative of each isomorphism class of each abutment $P$ of $\La$ appears exactly once as a direct summand of $T^L$.
+Finally, (a3) implies (a1) immediately from the definition. \end{proof}

 If $\La$ is an algebra, we will denote by $\Lab$ a left fracturing of $\La$ which is projective as a module and by $\DLab$ a right fracturing of $\La$ which is injective as a module.
 By Lemma \ref{lemma:uniqfract}, it follows that $\Lab$ and $\DLab$ are unique up to isomorphism.